top of page

 Appellate Court of Maryland

-The Appellate Court of Maryland (formerly the Court of Special Appeals) is a mid-level court that hears initial appeals by right.
-Any case heard before a Circuit Court may be appealed to the Appellate Court.
+The Appellate Court of Maryland (formerly the Court of Special Appeals) is a mid-level court that hears initial appeals by right from any case heard before a Circuit Court in Maryland.
 The majority of cases decided by the Appellate Court are unreported; while binding on the case in question, such decisions carry no precedential weight and simply apply existing jurisprudence.
 However, if the Appellate Court decides that a case at hand concerns a novel question of law, it may by its discretion report the opinion, whereby it stands for new precedent unless countermanded by a subsequent Supreme Court decision.
 Our firm has presented over sixty cases to the Appellate Court, more than a quarter of which have been subsequently selected for publication as reported opinions.
-All reported opinions are listed and summarized below.
+All reported opinions are listed and summarized below, as well as several recent unreported opinions and pending cases, and accompanying videos where available.

 Elbert v.
 Charles Cnty.
 Planning Comm'n, 259 Md.
 App.
 499 (2023) Our clients opposed the construction of a series of Amazon warehouse structures in Charles County.
 We argued before the Charles County Planning Commission that the use definitions cited for the proposed uses were incorrect.
 On review before the Circuit Court, we also argued that the Planning Commission's determination was insufficiently articulated and that its structure of issuing decisions failed to comport with statutory and common law.
 On appeal before the Appellate Court, the Court ruled in our favor, requiring that the Planning Commission issue particularized findings of fact rather than incorporating findings from county technical staff.
 This decision has robustly expanded the scope of administrative articulation in Maryland and will require agencies throughout the state to issue specific findings of fact going forward.